Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations: Snake-shaped matrix factorizations: main result

 In this first subsection we fix some notations and conventions concerning orthogonal Laurent polynomials on the unit circle (see \cite{CCG}, \cite{RP}-\cite{RO}).
 We denote by $\TT :=\{ z \in \CC : |z|=1 \}$ the unit circle in the complex plane and by $\Lambda:=\CC[z,z^{-1}]$ the complex vector space of Laurent polynomials in the variable $z$.
 For a given order $n\in\enn$ and an ordinary polynomial $p(z)=\sum_{k=0}^n c_{k}z^{k}$, we define its dual as $p^*(z):=z^n\overline{p(1/\bar{z})}$, or explicitly $p^*(z) = \sum_{k=0}^n \overline{c_{n-k}}z^{k}$.
 Here the bar denotes complex conjugation.

 Throughout the paper, we shall be dealing with a finite positive non-discrete Borel measure $\mu$ supported on the unit circle $\TT$ (which induces a measure on the interval $[-\pi,\pi]$ that we also denote by $\mu$), normalized by the condition $\int_{-\pi}^{\pi} d\mu(\theta)=1$, i.e., a probability measure.
-As usual, the inner product induced by $\mu$ is given by
+As usual, the inner product induced by $\mu$ is given by and the space of quadratically integrable functions with respect to the inner product \eqref{definnerproduct} is denoted as $L^{\mu}_2(\TT)$.

 For our purposes, we start constructing a sequence of subspaces of Laurent polynomials $\{ {\cal L}_n \}_{n=0}^{\infty}$ satisfying

 This can be done, by taking a sequence $\{ p_n \}_{n=0}^{\infty}$ of non-negative integers such that $p_0=0$, $0 \leq p_n \leq n$ and $s_n:=p_n-p_{n-1} \in \{0,1\}$ for all $n\geq 1$.
 In the sequel, a sequence $\{ p_n \}_{n=0}^{\infty}$ satisfying these requirements will be called a \emph{generating sequence}.
 Observe that in this case both $\{ p_n \}_{n=0}^{\infty}$ and $\{ n-p_n \}_{n=0}^{\infty}$ are non-negative non-decreasing sequences.
 Then, set